Workers' Compensation Attorneys Serving Augusta, Georgia

-Montlick & Associates, Attorneys at Law, has 35 years of experience representing people who suffered injuries at work in Augusta, Georgia.
-In that time, our firm has grown to 44 attorneys, assisted by 170 legal staff members, all of whom have one goal: to work as hard as we can to maximize our clients’ financial recoveries under the law.
+Montlick & Associates, Attorneys at Law, has 38 years of experience representing people who suffered injuries at work in Augusta, Georgia.
+In that time, our firm has grown to 43 attorneys, 170 legal staff members, all of whom have one goal: to work as hard as we can to maximize our clients’ financial recoveries under the law.

 Montlick & Associates has earned the reputation in Augusta for being zealous advocates for their clients.
 Our workers' compensation attorneys treat each case as if it was our own.
 This client- centered philosophy translates into larger settlements for our clients.
 While each case is different from the next, Montlick & Associates’ Augusta workers' compensation attorneys use their experience, knowledge, and resources to provide our clients with compassionate and aggressive representation.